Cover of The Sound and the Fury

 GBM Assessment (Score: 9/10)

-Set in Faulkner's mythical Yoknapatawpha County, the novel captures the decay of Southern aristocratic pretension through voices ranging from the intellectually disabled Benjy to the tormented Harvard student Quentin.
-Its daring narrative structure — which Faulkner himself compared to a vase viewed from multiple angles — transformed the possibilities of American fiction and secured the novel's place as a cornerstone of the literary canon.
+Situated in Faulkner's mythical Yoknapatawpha County, the novel captures the decay of Southern aristocratic pretension through voices ranging from the intellectually disabled Benjy to the tormented Harvard student Quentin.
+Its daring narrative structure — which Faulkner himself compared to a vase viewed from multiple angles — transformed the possibilities of American fiction and secured the novel's place as a pillar of the literary canon.

 The Crash, 1929-1930